xenloops/securityKB/security_principles.md

 # General principles

-* Validate all inputs from users and extenal systems
+* Validate all inputs from users and external systems
 * Least privilege
 * Failsafe by default (fail securely)
 * Use standard security frameworks